Sandalwood: Hinduism

-Sandalwood is considered sacred in the Hindu Ayurveda and is known in Sanskrit as chandana.
-The wood is used for worshipping the deities, and it is said that Lakshmi (Sri), the goddess of well-being, lives in the sandalwood tree; therefore, it is also known as Srigandha.
+Sandalwood is considered sacred in Hindu traditions and Ayurveda and is known in Sanskrit as chandana.
+The wood is used for worshipping deities, and it is said that Lakshmi (Sri), the goddess of well-being, resides in the sandalwood tree; therefore, it is also known as Srigandha.

 Sandalwood paste is prepared by grinding a piece of dry sandalwood into powder, against a stone slab.
 With the gradual addition of water, a thick paste forms, (called kalabham "കളഭം" in Malayalam language and gandha ಗಂಧ in Kannada) and it is mixed with saffron or other such pigments to make chandanam.
 Chandanam, further mixed with herbs, perfumes, pigments, and some other compounds, results in javadhu.
 Kalabham, chandanam, and javadhu are dried and used as kalabham powder, chandanam powder, and javadhu powder, respectively.
 Chandanam powder is very popular in India and is also used in Nepal.

 In Tirupati, after religious tonsure, sandalwood paste is applied to protect the skin.
 In Hinduism and Ayurveda, sandalwood is thought to bring one closer to the divine.
 Thus, it is one of the most used holy elements in Hindu and Vedic societies.

 This paste is integral to rituals and ceremonies, for making religious utensils, for decorating sacred images, and it is believed to calm the mind during meditation and prayer.
 It is also distributed to devotees, who apply it to their foreheads or necks and chests.
-Sandalwood paste is used for most pujas both in temples and private households.
+Sandalwood paste is used in most pujas performed in both temples and private households.